Lody Jean

-Lody Jean (born October 20, 1978) is a judge in Florida's 11th Judicial Circuit Court, Criminal Division.
+Lody Jean is a judge in Florida's 11th Judicial Circuit Court, Criminal Division.
 She was appointed to the court on April 17, 2020 by Governor Ron DeSantis. to replace John Schlesinger.
 Jean served on the Miami-Dade County Court, Civil Division, from April 2019, until her appointment to the circuit court.
 She was the first Haitian-American woman to be appointed on the Miami-Dade County Court and is the first Haitian-American to be appointed to the Eleventh Circuit Court.

 Career

 While in law school, Jean interned with Legal Services of Greater Miami where she worked with staff on the Haitian Citizenship Project, a program for individuals of primarily Haitian descent who needed assistance applying for naturalization.
 Jean also interned at the Third District Court of Appeal, the Miami-Dade Public Defender's Office, and the Broward State Attorney's Office.